Ganymede (moon): Name

 Galileo claimed the right to name the moons he had discovered.
 He considered "Cosmian Stars" and settled on "Medicean Stars", in honor of Cosimo II de' Medici.

 The French astronomer Nicolas-Claude Fabri de Peiresc suggested individual names from the Medici family for the moons, but his proposal was not taken up.
 Simon Marius, who had originally claimed to have found the Galilean satellites, tried to name the moons the "Saturn of Jupiter", the "Jupiter of Jupiter" (this was Ganymede), the "Venus of Jupiter", and the "Mercury of Jupiter", another nomenclature that never caught on.
-From a suggestion by Johannes Kepler, Marius suggested a different naming system based on Greek mythology:
+Later on, after finding out about a suggestion from Johannes Kepler, Marius agreed with Kepler's proposal and so he then proposed a naming system based on Greek mythology instead.
+This final Kepler/Marius proposal was ultimately successful.

 This name and those of the other Galilean satellites fell into disfavor for a considerable time, and were not in common use until the mid-20th century.
 In much of the earlier astronomical literature, Ganymede is referred to instead by its Roman numeral designation, Jupiter III (a system introduced by Galileo), in other words "the third satellite of Jupiter".
 Following the discovery of moons of Saturn, a naming system based on that of Kepler and Marius was used for Jupiter's moons.
 Ganymede is the only Galilean moon of Jupiter named after a male figure—like Io, Europa, and Callisto, he was a lover of Zeus.